Adding Images and Videos into Peakto - Getting Started

-1.3 Adding images to Peakto
+1.3 Adding images and videos to Peakto

 You can add 2 types of content to Peakto: